teixeira-alexandre/FreeCodeCamp/README.md

 # FreeCodeCamp

-In this repository, I`ll be doing all FreeCodeCamp certifications!
+In this repository, I`ll be doing some projects FreeCodeCamp suggested and making my personal changes to them!
+Every project is different from the courses and has some tweak to give them my face!